davidberenstein1957/dataset-viber/README.md

 ### CollectorInterface

-> Built on top of the `gr.Interface` and `gr.ChatInterface` to collect data and log it to the hub.
+> Built on top of the `gr.Interface` and `gr.ChatInterface` to lazily collect data for interactions automatically.
 > TODO: add a way to collect data from a gr.ChatInterface

 <details open>